TobikoData/sqlmesh/docs/reference/cli.md

   Evaluate missing intervals for the target environment.

 Options:
-  -s, --start TEXT     The start datetime of the interval for which this
+  -s, --start TEXT              The start datetime of the interval for which
-                       command will be applied.
+                                this command will be applied.
-  -e, --end TEXT       The end datetime of the interval for which this command
+  -e, --end TEXT                The end datetime of the interval for which
-                       will be applied.
+                                this command will be applied.
   --skip-janitor                Skip the janitor task.
-  --ignore-cron        Run for all missing intervals, ignoring individual cron
+  --ignore-cron                 Run for all missing intervals, ignoring
-                       schedules.
+                                individual cron schedules.
   --select-model TEXT           Select specific models to run.
-Note: this always
+Note: this
-                       includes upstream dependencies.
+                                always includes upstream dependencies.
+  --exit-on-env-update INTEGER  If set, the command will exit with the
+                                specified code if the run is interrupted by an update to the target environment.
   --help                        Show this message and exit.
 ```

 ## table_diff